 - 1. Check the data types specified for each of the two expressions. - 2.
 Using the data type that is to be received as a result, explicitly convert the other argument with CAST.

-B.4.2 Operating on Datetime/Numeric, Including Adding Number of Days to a Particular Day col1 is assumed to be TIMESTAMP WITHOUT TIME ZONE type or TIMESTAMP WITH TIME ZONE type col1 is assumed to be TIMESTAMP WITHOUT TIME ZONE type or TIMESTAMP WITH TIME ZONE type
+B.4.2 Operating on Datetime/Numeric, Including Adding Number of Days to a Particular Day

 '''

 SELECT NVL( col1 + 10, CURRENT_DATE)

 FROM t1;

 '''